 Unfortunately, added sugars and refined carbohydrates are often used to replace fat in processed foods.
 That adds up to a lot of extra calories with little to no nutritional value.

-There’s one bad fat that you should avoid, though: trans fats.
+There’s one type of fat that you should avoid: trans fats.
 They have no nutritional value and are harmful to your health.

 They’re often found in: